 Google Search has a few “hooks” you can use to search and expand on the functionality of Google search.
 The one I most use is “site:” For example, if I search on “site:www.oyova.com” Google will show me every piece of content google has indexed from our site.

 Notice to the left that there are 62 indexed pieces of content for the Oyova Software website.
 This means that each one of these pages has the ability to be displayed in response to a search query performed by a potential customer.

 If you have a site that is selling a product, you need to have each and every product show up in this search.
 If not, you have an entire catalog of products and services that potential customers will never know about short of coming to your site directly and exploring your products.

 Solving this issue could mean a complicated development undertaking, or it could simply mean you have broken links on your website and Google’s web crawlers can’t find their way to your content.

-    If you’re not ready to tackle broken links, XML, text file sitemaps and more, this is where Oyova Software can help.
-We distil the complex into the right solution, and we know how to turn your website into a visible, indexed, performing website.
+If you’re not ready to tackle broken links, XML, text file sitemaps, and more, this is where Oyova Software can help.
+We distill the complex into the right solution, and we know how to turn your website into a visible, indexed, performing website.
 After all, you invest time and effort into your site; make sure it’s working for you.